 Answered By: Vicki Sciuk

-If your image did not come from ImageQuest, you would need to create your own citation using whatever information you have, such as the creator of the image (artist, photographer, cartoonist, graphic designer), the title of the artwork or photo, the date of composition, and the location of the image.
+For citing images, you need to create a citation using as much information as you can find, such as the creator of the image (artist, photographer, cartoonist, graphic designer), the title of the artwork or photo, the date of composition, and the location of the image.
 Give the actual place you saw it, either in person, or provide the name of the website and the URL.

 Here are the basic examples MLA Style Center uses for citing images, seen either in person or online: